 Customer Payment Methods

-Click and collect operations have been suspended during tier 4 restrictions.
-When permitted contactless and click and collect delivery is in place, to eliminate risk of contaminated money of debit/credit cards.
-The company website is updated stating only click and collect and delivery is only available via contactless payment.
-To decrease the chance of guest incorrectly turning up to the restaurant to pay by cash of card.
+Contactless payments are in place, to eliminate risk of contaminated money/ debit/credit cards.
+The company website is updated stating only click and collect and delivery is available via contactless payment.
+To decrease the chance of guests incorrectly turning up to the restaurant to pay by cash or card.

 Customers utilising the takeaway pick up service, will only be able to pay by contactless payment methods.
-To decrease the chance of guest incorrectly turning up to the restaurant to pay by cash of card.
+To decrease the chance of guests incorrectly turning up to the restaurant to pay by cash or card.

-Hand sanitiser and hand towels are pace by every restaurant food collection point.
-So that the can sanitise hands before using and food collection point.
+Hand sanitisers and hand towels are placed by every restaurant food collection point.
+So that the guests or drivers can sanitise their hands before collecting orders.

-In order to decrease face to face contact with employees, where possible contractor and suppliers are asked to attend out of hours when employees at not present.
+In order to decrease face to face contact with employees, where possible contractors and suppliers are asked to attend out of hours when employees are not present.

 All contractors/suppliers must comply with guidance and rules set out in the site-specific risk assessments.
 All contractors/suppliers have also been supplied our “HONEST BURGER CONTRACTOR & SUPPLIER COVID-19 REQUIREMENTS” in advance of their attendance.
 Confirming our requirements before attending any restaurant/premises.